Job Bicknell Ellis: Life

 Ellis was born in Potsdam, New York, on January 21, 1829, to parents Freeman Ellis and Sarah Bicknell.
 He was the tenth child of fourteen.
 In 1851, he graduated from Union College in Schenectady, New York, the same institution attended by lichenologist Edward Tuckerman (A.B.
 1837) and mycologist Charles Horton Peck (A.B.
 1859).
 Bicknell began an erratic career as a classics teacher and farmer in New York, Pennsylvania, and South Carolina.
 He became the principal of the Canton Academy in 1856, the same year he married Arvilla Jane Bacon, who became his lifelong assistant and collaborator.
 Their daughter Cora was born on January 12, 1857; she later became a professional musician in New York.
 It was around this time that Bicknell started developing his interest in botany, by collecting plants with fellow teachers on weekends.
-He saw a copy of Henry William Ravenel's Fungi Caroliniani Exsiccati, a set of dried specimens (exsiccati) collected from North Carolina and area.
+He saw a copy of Henry William Ravenel's Fungi Caroliniani Exsiccati, a set of dried specimens (exsiccata) collected and distributed from North Carolina and area.
 Ellis initiated a correspondence with Ravenel, and established a friendship that lasted until Ravenel's death in 1887.

-Ellis taught in a public school in Potsdam village in 1863, and later served on the Union side in the American civil war from 1864 to 1865.
+Ellis taught in a public school in Potsdam village in 1863, and later served on the Union side in the American Civil War from 1864 to 1865.
 He served on the steam frigate USS Susquehanna of the North Atlantic Blockading Squadron, and was present during the bombardment of Fort Fisher on December 24–25, 1864 and January 13–15, 1865, when the Fort was captured.
 The war took its toll on his spirits; his April 22, 1865, diary entry reads: "I have felt degraded ever since I have been here & no amount of money & I might perhaps safely say no motive not even patriotism will ever induce me to put myself in the like position again."
 He was discharged from the Navy on May 18, 1865, and returned to Potsdam.
 After the war Ellis settled in Newfield, New Jersey, where he lived until his death.